cornerstonejs/cornerstoneTools/README.md

 a set of common tools needed in medical imaging to work with images and stacks of images.

 * View [live examples](https://rawgithub.com/chafey/cornerstoneTools/master/examples/index.html) of individual tools
-* Take a peak at a [simple image viewer](http://chafey.github.io/cornerstoneDemo/) built on cornerstone
+* Take a peek at a [simple image viewer](http://chafey.github.io/cornerstoneDemo/) built on cornerstone
 * Check out a [more fully featured solution](http://viewer.ohif.org/) maintained by [OHIF](http://ohif.org/)